The Arapaho Ghost Dance for Rekindling the Human Spirit

 Hi'na'thi na'niwu'huna (Hi'nãä'thi nä'niwu´hunä) [x 4]

-This vibrant, energising circle dance derives from the Arapaho Sioux Ghost-Dance Uprising - A 19th century Spirited Revival Religion.
-The Ghost Dance movement arose at a time when the Native Tribes of North America, after prolonged contact with the "White Man" immigrants, were losing touch with their traditions, their ancestors and their close connection with nature.
-They were falling into alcohol addiction, crime and the breakdown of family and community structure ("soul-loss").
 This dance derived from that uplifting tradition and affirms that we are not just human individuals living in a material world, but also part of a bigger community of spirited beings who are deeply connected to the earth and also capable of flying beyond the limitations of the material world on an exhilarating flight of free spirit.
 We respect and enjoy the boundaries (limits) of our earthly life experience and the co-creative experience of community life, but we are not limited by these resources.
-You can read more about the historical origin of this dance in "The Ghost-Dance Religion and the Sioux Outbreak of 1890" (Amazon links: UK & Europe Canada USA)
+You can read more about the historical origin of this dance in "The Ghost-Dance Religion and the Sioux Outbreak of 1890" (Details: UK & Europe Canada USA)

-* More Shamanism Study Resources
+* Modern Shamanism Study Resources - 21st Century Core Shamanism

 *Shamanic Healing: Step into Your Power!